What is an Industrial PC?

 From power plants in the utilities industry, to factory floors across all corners of the manufacturing sector, all industrial environments require hardware that is robust and resilient.
-After all, those environments might experience everything from extreme temperatures to regular high-pressure cleaning.
+After all, those environments might experience everything from extremes temperature to regular high-pressure cleaning.

 But their physical ruggedness is just one part of the picture.
 Industrial PCs also need to be far more powerful than the typical consumer device, because they need to handle an array of industrial-grade processes and vast amounts of rich data.

-So, what do you need to consider when choosing an industrial PC?
+So, what do you need to consider when choosing an Industrial Computer?

 This means thinking about the physical conditions your PC is going to need to withstand.
 Obvious considerations include liquids, particularly if your PC is going to undergo regular high-pressure washing, dust, extremes of temperature and whether the PC will be deployed in an explosive environment and therefore needs to be ATEX certified.